evryn/vue-registrar/docs/vuex-module-assembler-detailed.md

 # Vuex Module Assembler

 The assembler is a function that must be imported from 'vue-registrar/vuex-module-assembler'.
-The returned value is the assembled modules which is ready to be used inside a `Vuex.Store` instance.
+The returned value is an object of assembled modules which is ready to be used inside a `Vuex.Store` instance.
 ```javascript
 import moduleAssembler from 'vue-registrar/vuex-module-assembler'
 const modules = moduleAssembler( /* optional options; see below. */ )